Juan de Dios Guevara

-Dr. Juan de Dios Guevara Romero (March 1, 1910 – May 6, 2000) was a Peruvian chemist.
+Juan de Dios Guevara Romero (1 March 1910 – 6 May 2000) was a Peruvian chemist.
+He received numerous awards, including the Cross of the Order of King Alfonso X from the Spanish government.

 Biography

 In 1931, Guevara joined the Faculty of Sciences of the National University of San Marcos, but in 1932 studied at the School of Chemistry and Pharmacy of Peru.

 He entered teaching in 1936 as Assistant Professor of Analytical Chemistry and was appointed as a senior lecturer at the National University of San Marcos.
 Then he was elected dean of its faculty for two consecutive terms.

 Juan de Dios Guevara never dissociated himself from San Marcos and became rector in November 1966, a position he held until October 1977.
 Another important position he took was the president of the National Council of Universities of Peru (CONUP) (1971–1977).

-Initially he worked in the analytical laboratories of the Peruvian Corporation in 1937-1942; later he took charge of production in the Maldonado Laboratories, retiring after more than twenty years.
+Initially he worked in the analytical laboratories of the Peruvian Corporation in 1937–1942; later he took charge of production in the Maldonado Laboratories, retiring after more than twenty years.
 San Marcos university recognised his work by making him a Professor Emeritus.

 The scientific contributions of Dr. Guevara have been published in the magazines "Farmacia Peruana", "Boletín de la Sociedad Química del Perú" and "Boletín de Informaciones de Química Aplicada".